 - for persons with intellectual disability: to empower them to stay safe online.

-Two 5-day courses will be conducted – one in Portugal, one in Poland.
+Two 5-day courses were conducted – one in Portugal, one in Poland.

-Additionally, a digital guide for police will be created to help officers communicate with a person with an intellectual disability.
+Additionally, a digital guide for police was created to help officers communicate with a person with an intellectual disability.

 Read our articles on the be.safe project